 - In light of the impact of COVID-19 on the UK, POST and the University of Southampton are re-launching this event as a series of public and closed webinars on migration, that will take place throughout the month of November.

 Migration is multidimensional, complex and uncertain.
 In the UK, the topic of migration is one of the most debated issues facing both policymakers and the British public.
 Many members of the UK Parliament are deeply interested in migration and its implications, not only for the economy, but also for society and local communities.
 However, people have different opinions on migration, which is similarly reflected among policymakers.
 As the Government plans its new immigration policy, it is extremely important to bring evidence and impartial independent research to the UK Parliament to help inform good policy debate and contribute to well-informed policies in advance of upcoming legislation scrutiny.

 In November, a series of online public events and closed briefings will bring together UK parliamentarians and policy officials with responsibility for migration, representatives from UK universities and the third sector.

 - Jean-Christophe Dumont, Head of Migration Division, OECD

 - Prof Laura Hammond, Head of the London International Development Centre’s Migration Leadership Team, School of Oriental and African Studies (SOAS)

 - Frank Bowley, Head of Further Education data and Analysis, Department for Education

-- Dr Heather Rolfe, Director of Research at Demos
+- Dr Heather Rolfe, independent researcher, former Director of Research at Demos

 - Prof. Christine Whitehead, OBE, London School of Economics